jeffreyorazulike/jeffreyorazulike/README.md

 - 🔭 I’m currently working on [kNote](https://github.com/logickoder/knote) and some other personal projects

-- 🌱 I’m currently deep diving into Flutter and Jetpack Compose

-- ❓ Ask me about anything related to Android and related technologies
+- ❓ Ask me about anything related to Android, Flutter and related technologies

-- ⚡ Fun fact: Uhhm...
+- ⚡ Fun fact: 🤷🏾

 <br/>